 Be careful of straw or hay mulches in wet climates or wet years.
 Heavy mulches may contribute to stem rot.
 In addition, straw from grain crops like wheat may carry stem rots that can transfer to garlic.
 If you notice signs of stem rot (browning or sliminess around the base of the plant), rake the mulch away from the garlic stalk.
 We have not noticed this problem with compost based mulches.

-Right: Garlic beds mulched with composted manure.
+Picture: Garlic beds mulched with composted manure.
 We have now switched to compost in our fields which we apply in the fall after planting.
 Straw worked well in dry years but we had to rake it away from the garlic in wet years.

 We have tried mulching and not mulching the last several years.
 Mulching significantly prevents garlic cloves from heaving out of the ground during winter freeze thaw cycle (we have a lot of variable weather here).
 It also seems to contribute to larger garlic bulbs.
 Most important mulching will significantly decrease weed density in various crops (Sinkevičienė et al. 2009).